-Digital Image Correlation Engine Version 1.0
+Digital Image Correlation Engine

 A modular, high-performance, image correlation tool used to compute full-field displacements and strains from digital images